TimefoldAI/timefold-solver-python/README.md

         self.room = new_room
 ```

 - `@planning_variable` method decorators are used to indicate what fields can change.
 MUST begin with get and have a corresponding set method (i.e. `get_room(self)`, `set_room(self, newRoom)`).
 The first parameter of the decorator is the type of the Planning Variable (required).
-The `value_range_provider_refs` parameter tells OptaPlanner what value range providers on the Planning Solution this Planning Variable can take values from.
+The `value_range_provider_refs` parameter tells Timefold what value range providers on the Planning Solution this Planning Variable can take values from.

 - `@planning_id` is used to uniquely identify an entity object of a particular class.
 The same Planning Id can be used on entities of different classes, but the ids of all entities in the same class must be different.